Magmortar Best Moveset

 The path to Magmortar starts with Magby at Lv.
 60-65 via walking encounters.
 2 catchable stages total, with locations listed for each one below.

 Magmortar works as a wallbreaker with 540 BST behind it.
-B-Tier on our list: a solid choice for the right team.
+C-Tier on our list: a situational pick that fills a niche.
 That 125 base Sp.
 Atk does the heavy lifting.

 Watch for Milotic (Water), Golem (Ground), and Aerodactyl (Rock) when using Magmortar.
 They all hit it super-effectively with STAB.